-Register and complete e-learning modules with the CarersUK learning4living.org which assesses what transferable skills you have this week., Apply for jobs over this month which require having a caring background.,
+Register and complete e-learning modules with the CarersUK or learning4living.org which assesses what transferable skills you have this week.

 You can visit the Bridgit Shop at anytime to find our what products and services can support you.